gweesin/CNAPS/README.md

 # CNAPS

 [//]: # ([![npm version][npm-version-src]][npm-version-href])

 [//]: # ([![npm downloads][npm-downloads-src]][npm-downloads-href])

 [//]: # ([![bundle][bundle-src]][bundle-href])

 [//]: # ([![JSDocs][jsdocs-src]][jsdocs-href])
 [![License][license-src]][license-href]

 This repository pertains to CNAPS data, encompassing extensive payment and bank union numbers within China.

+The data will be stored in [assets/cnaps.json](./assets/cnaps.json) will be updated regularly

 > **Note**:
 > The CNAPS is utilized for large-scale fund transfers to uniquely identify banks, like the SWIFT code.
 It is a 12-digit